schappim/mBot-Gitbook/section-3-chapter-13-a-quick-look-at-scratch-on-mblock.md

 ---

-### Question 3.14.1

-Now that you know how to get your Panda Sprite to talk, how about you get it to "say" a couple of sentences?
+**Exercise 14.1: **Now that you know how to get your Panda Sprite to talk, how about you get it to "say" a couple of sentences?

 Compose a small program that makes the Panda say something like this: